guybedford/es-module-shims/README.md

 * `import.meta` and `import.meta.url`.
 * JSON and CSS modules with import assertions.
 * `<link rel="modulepreload">` polyfill in non Chromium browsers for both shimmed and unshimmed preloading scenarios.
+* Comprehensive CSP support using nonces, no `unsafe-eval` or `blob:` policy being necessary.

 In addition a custom [fetch hook](#fetch-hook) can be implemented allowing for streaming in-browser transform workflows to support custom module types.